 Mart Stam

 Mart Stam (1899–1986) was a Dutch architect, urban planner, and furniture designer.
 Stam was extraordinarily well-connected, and his career intersects with important moments in the history of 20th-century European architecture, including chair design at the Bauhaus, the Weissenhoff Seidlung in Stuttgart and postwar reconstruction in Germany.
-Stam is most famous for devising a tubular steel cantilever chair in the early 1920s and spawning an entire genre of chair design, which was taken up and expanded by Marcel Breuer and Mies van der Rohe.
+Stam is most famous for devising a tubular steel cantilever chair in the early 1920s and spawning an entire genre of chair design, which was immediately taken up and expanded by Marcel Breuer and Mies van der Rohe.